 - · Wallace Hall

 - CTC

-- Watson Family Science Building
+- · Watson Family Science Building, Second Floor

-- Cosmetology
+- · Cosmetology

 - Rane Hall

 - Gary Hall

 - · Esthetics Technology Building

+- Adult Education (Staff use Only)

 Adult Education & Workforce Education

 The Adult Education Department is dedicated to serving the community and preparing adults for a better future.
 Instruction is free to students, and a variety of options are available to meet individual scheduling needs.
 The following services are available to individuals aged 17 or older who are no longer enrolled in high school.